clintmasden/FastReverseProxy.UserAndProxyManager/README.md

-﻿# FastReverseProxy.UserAndProxyManager Server Plugin API
+﻿# UserAndProxyManager Server Plugin API

 This project is a production‑ready minimal API built using .NET Minimal API, EF Core, and SQLite to implement an external FRP server plugin.
 It extends [FRP's server plugin interface](https://github.com/fatedier/frp/blob/dev/doc/server_plugin.md) so that FRP (`frps`) can delegate operations such as client login, proxy creation, and connection handling to an external service.